romerorsp/spring-boot-sample/README.md

 ##Install and Run
-* You can run the following command in order to have the application self-contained and ready to be run as a jar file mvn package
+* You can run the following command in order to have the application self-contained and ready to be run as a jar file.

+      mvn package

-* After packaging you can run the jar file in order to launch the server (make sure the 8090 port is not busy before running it) java -jar target/greet-server.jar
+* After packaging you can run the jar file in order to launch the server (make sure the 8090 port is not busy before running it).

+      java -jar target/greet-server.jar

-* Then you can access the application through the URL: http://hostName:8090/ and play some greetings
+* Then you can access the application through the URL: http://hostName:8090/ and play some greetings.
-* You can also access the REST services directly through the URL http://hostName:8090/greet
+* You can also access the REST services directly through the URL http://hostName:8090/greet.

-Enjoy it =)
+    **Enjoy it =)**